jayasme/SpotlightLyrics/README.md

-# JayaLyric
+# SpotlightLyric

-A song lyric control for iOS using Swift language.
+##Introcuding
+SpotlightLyrics is a native component supportes iOS and developed by Swift language.